BartMassey/rbj-eq/README.md

 `README` for more information and options.
 The `c-examples/` directory in this distribution has an example use of the C library.

-This crate can be used as a "`no_std`" library for embedded work.
-In this case it might use the Rust `libm` crate for its floating-point numeric functions.

 ## Addenda